SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

-SyMenu updates the found entries every time you add a single caracter on your search string.
+SyMenu updates the result list every time you add a single character on your search string.

 In case you would like to auto complete a folder or file name, you simply have to highlight the desired entry (using the cursors arrow up and down) and pressing TAB key.

 Finally when you reach the folder or file you were interested in, click it with the mouse or press ENTER to open it.

 With some keyboards you have to press the key ALT to write the symbol "\" (backslash) and this causes contextual menu to close.
 To avoid that, SyMenu allows you to use the symbol "/" (slash) as a folder separator, as well.